 What are yams?
 What are sweet potatoes?
 Are they the same thing?
 What on earth are we eating?

 I first came across this conundrum in a Whole Foods Market in their produce section.
 Sitting side-by-side were two distinctly different potatoes, one white fleshed and one orange.
 The sign above them read “Yams and Sweet Potatoes.”
 I picked up both potatoes and wondered which was which.

 I did some research and learned that they were both sweet potatoes.
 What’s going on here?
 Where’s the yam?

 The first sweet potato introduced into the U.S. was the firmer paler one.
-When the softer orange one was later introduced there was concern that there would be confusion.
-A new name, yam, was adopted, probably because it looks a bit like a true yam.
+When the softer orange one was later introduced there was concern that it would cause confusion.
+And with that, a new name, yam, was adopted.
+It might have something to do with the fact that it looks a bit like a true yam.
 But it was never a true yam.
 In fact, sweet potatoes and yams are not even related.

-What’s a true yam?
-They’re grown in Africa and Asia and are not often found in regular grocery stores over here.
+Yams are grown in Africa and Asia and you don’t usually find them in regular grocery stores here in the United States.
 They are starchy and drier than sweet potatoes and require different preparations than their orange counterparts.
 These tubers look less like potatoes and more like small logs from a tree.
-If you put a (sweet potato) yam next to a real yam, you wouldn’t mistake the two.
+If you put a (sweet potato) yam next to a real yam, you won’t mistake the two.

 In conclusion, a yam and a sweet potato are two totally different vegetables unless you are in the States, where yams and sweet potatoes have a little bit of an identity crisis with some sweet potatoes sometimes, but not always, being called yams.
 In truth, most Americans have never seen or eaten a true yam.
 But don’t tell my mom that.
 I don’t want her thinking I think she’s a liar; I need her to keep making me that pie!